This class is a family class. Click on the "Family Class" tab above to learn more.

 Sure, you know the stories of Robin Hood, King Arthur, and Paul Bunyan.
 But have you heard the tales of the Runaway Pancake, the Thirsty Frog, and the Glass Knight?
 How about the Buried Moon, Skeleton Woman, and the Ship of Wheat?

-An excellent follow up to The Writer's Jungle Online (though that class is not a prerequisite), Telling Tales will give you gentle structure as you incorporate reading, writing, and elements of the Brave Writer Lifestyle into your weekly routine.
+An excellent follow up to Brave Writer 101: Guided Writing Process (though that class is not a prerequisite), Telling Tales will give you gentle structure as you incorporate reading, writing, and elements of the Brave Writer Lifestyle into your weekly routine.

 Families in this class will need to be stocked with myths and legends to read.
 You can use books you have on hand, or pick up an anthology at your local library or bookstore.
 It's especially fun to choose favorite stories or characters and read and compare various tellings.
 Here are some suggestions if you are looking for a place to start: